Getting ready for the PSTN & ISDN Switch Off

 What does this mean for the BT telephony service?

-What is Digital Voice?
+What is Digital Phone Line?

 What Digital Voice options do TalkTalk Business offer?